molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

-The second possibility is to replace the current atoms and bonds of an existing `Chem.Molecule`_ object by calling the method `assign()`_ or `copy()`_:
+The second possibility is to replace the current atoms and bonds of an existing `Chem.Molecule`_ instance by calling the method `assign()`_ or `copy()`_:

 .. code:: ipython3